rohitmangla/GMI_TB_Simulation/README.md

 This repository has the code and processed dara for the following paper:

-"First steps towards an all-sky assimilation framework for tropical cyclone event over Bay of Bengal region: Evaluation and assessment of GMI radiances"
+Mangla, R., Indu J., Chambon, P. and Mahfouf, J.F.
+(2021) First steps towards an all-sky assimilation framework for tropical cyclone event over Bay of Bengal region: Evaluation and assessment of GMI radiances, Atmospheric Research, 105564, doi :10.1016/j.atmosres.2021.10556